adam-maj/deep-learning/README.md

 ### Engineering

-In practice, most of the innovations in deep learning, though they can be understood from the source of inspiration after creation (especially those with neuroscientific correlates), actually are more often motivated by engineering problems in neural network design, and bear only surface-level resemblance to the apparent fields of inspiration.
+In practice, most of the innovations in deep learning are actually more motivated by engineering problems in neural network design, and bear only surface-level resemblance to the apparent fields of inspiration.

 <br />